Despacito: Impact

 The Recording Industry Association of America reported that Latin music revenues grew 37% in 2017, mostly due to music streaming.
 Latin music's consumption in the United States increased 15% between the first half of 2016 and the first half of 2018.
 The International Federation of the Phonographic Industry (IFPI) reported that revenue in Latin America grew 17.7% in 2017 and described "Despacito" as a "game-changing hit."
 In 2018, eight out of the 10 most-viewed YouTube music videos of the year were for songs performed in Spanish and the Canadian Broadcasting Corporation referred to it as "the 'Despacito' effect."

-Sony/ATV Music Publishing President Jorge Mejía stated that the song marked a "before and after" in the global consumption of Latin music.
+Sony/ATV Music Publishing President Jorge Mejia stated that the song marked a "before and after" in the global consumption of Latin music.
 Before its success, Sony "had a big Latin single roughly every two years," a situation that reverted into an "avalanche of Latin songs around the world."
 Andrew Unterberger of Billboard stated that "2017 was the year that Latin pop took over the United States" due to the song and its quick impact on "Mi Gente", Camila Cabello's "Havana", and the chart performance of acts including Maluma, Ozuna and Bad Bunny, who achieved their biggest hits in the country.

 In July 2017, it was reported that tourist interest in Puerto Rico increased by 45% since the worldwide success of the song.
 Tour operators cite the song's music video for increasing interest in locations such as La Factoría and La Perla district in Old San Juan, which were featured in the video.